pkomu/pkomu/README.md

 ![Paul Komu](https://github.com/pkomu/pkomu/blob/main/download.jfif)

 Hi there👋
+I'm Paul,

-I'm Paul, a passionate AWS Cloud Architect with expertise in architecting scalable and resilient solutions.
+A passionate AWS Cloud Architect with expertise in architecting scalable and resilient solutions.
 Explore my projects to see how I leverage AWS services to build innovative cloud solutions.

 ## 👨‍💻 AWS Cloud Projects:
 - Deploying a Scalable Web Application with AWS